Top 5 Branding Agencies in the World

 Q: How long does branding take?

 Then, there is brand identity, which pretty much consists of a logo, look and feel.
 This typically takes up to 3 months to complete.
-In case you have to create a brand from scratch, it could take up to 6 months, since making an agreement, finding an open name, and registering it is a rather lengthy process.
+If you have to create a brand from scratch, it could take up to 6 months since making an agreement, finding an open name, and registering it is a rather lengthy process.